jia-von/timesheet-tracker/Planning/Testing_Plan/README.md

 The student can view list of projects that were assigned to them.
 Student can update hours for their project, update account, and sign out.

 ### Student List
 The student has an identical view as the instructor on the homepage.
 However, the key difference is that the student is only able to view projects that were assigned to them.
-The colour-coded projects have similar meanings as stated in the subsection, [List](#instructor-list) above.
+The colour-coded projects have similar meanings as stated in the subsection, [Instructor List](https://github.com/TECHCareers-by-Manpower/capstone-project-input-output/tree/master/Planning/Testing_Plan#instructor-list) above.
 ![Student List View](Screenshots/student_list_completed.PNG)

 ### Student Update Hours